xXGitBitXx/HS3-RPi2-OS-Image-Optimization/README.md

 ## Stripped Raspbian 9 OS for Z-Net Interface

 > **Note:** This procedure was engineered because official Raspbian 8 recovery images are no longer provided, requiring custom optimization for legacy Z-Net-only hardware.
+> For rapid deployment, the necessary files within each folder of this repository can be copied directly to their intended system directories.

 ---